Energy underpins everything, from biological food webs to the human civilizations embedded within them.

 As we embark on the transition away from fossil fuels, it's crucial to understand what a renewable energy regime will look like and what that will mean for the new world.

 Contrary to the mainstream myth, what are being called "renewables" are anything but, and neither they nor actual renewable sources of energy can deliver anywhere close to the quantity or quality of energy as fossil fuels.

-REALgnd is a U.S.-based, non-profit think tank founded in 2020 to combat this dangerous myth by:
+REALgnd is a U.S.-based, non-profit think tank founded in 2020 to combat this and other dangerous myths about climate change by:

 HOW WE'RE DIFFERENT

 The laser focus on climate change neglects this systemic nature of the bigger problem.
 It would have us believe we can isolate and treat individual symptoms with technological fixes while ignoring the cancer causing them in the first place.
-The only way to address the climate crisis is through a frontal assault on overshoot, which calls for a dramatic contraction of the human enterprise.
+The only way to address the climate crisis is to come back down from a state of overshoot, which calls for a dramatic physical contraction of the human enterprise.